mattoslmp/mattoslmp.github.io/Publications.md

 ## Grant/awards:

-- **Research grant (awards) as Investigador Principal of $158,588 USD on the Google/FCT!
-This grant, awarded in the "2ª edição Concurso de Projetos de Computação Avançada: Inteligência Artificial em Cloud - 2024," Project "unraveling Fatty Acyl-AMP Ligase substrates in Cyanobacteria using artificial intelligence (https://leaolab.wixsite.com/leaolab)", website: https://faalpred.ciimar.up.pt/**
+- **Research Grant (Award) as Principal Investigator of $158,588 USD from Google/FCT (Fundação para a Ciência e a Tecnologia – the Portuguese Foundation for Science and Technology).
+This grant was awarded in the “2nd Edition of the Advanced Computing Projects Competition: Artificial Intelligence in the Cloud – 2024”, for the project “Unraveling Fatty Acyl-AMP Ligase Substrates in Cyanobacteria Using Artificial Intelligence” (project website; [FAALPred website](https://faalpred.ciimar.up.pt/).
+The project received the highest score in the competition.**

 - **TerpenoScanner (2025): Exploring and Expanding the Natural Chemical Potential of Cyanobacteria Terpenes and Their Biotechnological Potential in Portugal and Brazil through AI.
+CNPQ -Brazil.
 Integrantes: Leandro de Mattos Pereira - Integrante / Mariane Bittencourt Fagundes / Pedro Nuno Leão - Integrante / Leila Zepka - Integrante / Eduardo Jacob-Lopes - Coordenador, ~$100,000 USD**

 **Books Science Fiction**: